College Campus Checklist — Huge Guide with 37 College Essentials for Guys

 For example, making him a starter kit of laundry essentials, vs. allowing him to bring dirty clothes home once a month for mom to do his laundry 🙂

-Here is a SUPER LONG list of gifts for the guy in your life who is ready to move on to the next stage as an adult.
+Here is a SUPER LONG list of college essentials for the guy in your life who is ready to move on to the next stage as an adult.
+And if you’re looking for some unique yet useful “graduation gifts for him”, look no further.
+HERE is the only list of items you’ll need.
+Whether he’s graduating high school, or already a college freshman — these essentials will give him everything he needs to feel at home.

 This page includes affiliate links.
 This means I may receive some sort of compensation (at no cost to you) if you make a purchase through these links.

-For guys who have graduated and will be going off to college, there are several essentials that you’ll need to be aware of.
-Many universities send an email list, but there are many other items that are not even mentioned in those materials.
+For guys who have graduated and will be heading off to college, there are several essentials that you’ll need to be aware of.
+Many universities send an email list of what you need to buy for an incoming freshman, but there are many other items that are not even mentioned in those materials.
 Some things you just need to figure out as you go along.

-Here are some things we picked up for my son to help him settle in when he was a college freshman:
+Here are some essentials we picked up for my son to help him settle in when he was a college freshman.
+These are also some useful gift ideas, if you’re trying to figure out what to buy a new graduate.

 1. Bed-in-a-Bag –